DerekVeit/traitor/README.md

   - `__getattr__` : a method for accessing impl attributes, which, if it finds nothing, calls `_traitor_last_getattr`.

+- `@impl_for`

+  - Takes the data class as its argument.

   - Finds the trait class having the name of the decorated class and, if it is a `zope.interface.Interface`, validates the impl (the decorated class) against it.

-- Returns the *trait* class, so that the class definition of the impl, which has the same name, does not replace it in the current scope.
+  - Returns the trait class.

+- `@impl`

+  - Finds the existing class having the name of the decorated class and treats this as the data class.

+  - Returns the data class.